Fishbony/MyFirstProject_test/README.md

 * File prepare.
 Ready to OCR

-  * Firstly, please rename your PTA pdf files.
+  * Rename your PTA pdf files.
+It could rename your file by OCR.
+This function is incomplete.
+DO NOT run this file.
 If you have renamed your pdf files, this step could be skipped.

     ```cmd
     python PTA_rename.py